amandabautz/SQLportfolio/README.md

-# SQLportfolio
+# SQL Portfolio
 Personal SQL protfolio containing Projects and Query Examples.
-Files beginning with Ex. are stand alone query examples, all others are full projects.
+Files beginning with Ex. are stand alone query examples, all others are full project scripts.